 deciding if you should adapt the software or perhaps change your method of working, for some of your specialized processes,

-ERP system implementation is a project carried out using information technology, but it is a business project rather than an IT project in itself.
+ERP system implementation is a project carried out using information technology but it's a business project rather than an IT project in itself.
 The challenge of this type of project is in changing the behaviour of those involved at all levels of the enterprise.

-If the enterprise does not have its own IT group, you are probably better off opting for a SaaS offer.
+If the enterprise doesn't have its own IT group, you're probably better off opting for an SaaS offer.
 This means that you subcontract all the difficult technology, from the installation of the server to its maintenance, all the while being assured of the installation of a robust architecture with its redundancy, backed-up servers, and separation of authentication and data.

 Planning methods vary in their degree of complexity, formality and level of automation.
-It is not the intention of this chapter to steer you towards one method or the other.
+It's not the intention of this chapter to steer you towards one method or the other.